MulleFoundation/MulleObjCStandardFoundation/src/PropertyList/PROPERTYLIST_README.md

 # PropertyList

 This is old code, that uses it's own stream classes.
+It used to work :)